Lektro9/pnginfo-for-eagle-cool/README.md

 ### Future Updates

 - **Official Plugin Store**: In the future, you'll be able to download this directly from the official plugin store (not yet published, apologies for the inconvenience).
+- **Automatically scan new images**: When the api of Eagle.cool gets updated this plugin will hopefully be able to scan any new image when it's getting imported.

 ## Installation